cyrusae/highlighter-public/README.md

 ### You might still benefit if...
 - You have qualitative data in need of coding that you've stored in, or can import into, a SQLite database
-- You're comfortable with editing small to medium amounts of JavaScript and CSS[^1] with step-by-step instructions
+- You're comfortable with editing small to medium amounts of JavaScript and CSS with instructions as you go
 - You're doing data analysis in RStudio or similar software and can't find a good way to reference your qualitative data coding there

 If that sounds like you, *please* be my guest, it would be nice for making this public to benefit someone other than my need for thought exercises.